 5. “What is the recovery process like?”

 Although there are similarities in recovery from acoustic neuroma surgery, each patient’s journey is unique.
 Many factors come into play like age, tumor size, pre-surgery level of hearing, pre-surgery activity level and so on.
-Having said, a patient who undergoes surgery for an acoustic neuroma tends to fatigue easier in the early post-operative period as they recover and compensate from the impact to the hearing and balance systems.
+A patient who undergoes surgery for an acoustic neuroma tends to fatigue easier in the early post-operative period as they recover and compensate from the impact to the hearing and balance systems.
 Because of this, recovery requires some grit and determination.
 At the USC Acoustic Neuroma Center at Keck Medicine of USC, we help you psychologically and physiologically with early intervention.
 Beginning the day after surgery, you will be up and out of bed early with physical therapy.
 This will allow you to be discharged earlier and expedite the recovery process.
 Our patients then continue with postoperative physical therapy to more quickly get back on track with their daily routines in life.
-Most patients return to work in 6-8 weeks, but continue to see progress for months after surgery.
+Most patients return to work in about 4 weeks, but continue to see progress for months after surgery.

 To learn more about USC Acoustic Neuroma Center, visit acousticneuroma.keckmedicine.org for a free record review.